 - Full Bundle – $30 (Planner + digital templates + bonus stickers)

 Instead of one-time purchases, some customers prefer ongoing access to digital content.
-An all-in-one platform like CustomerHub allows you to offer memberships or subscriptions.
-This model keeps revenue steady and encourages long-term customer relationships.
+A plug-and-play platform like CustomerHub allows you to offer memberships or subscriptions.

 Build an Engaged Community